Electrical grid: Frequency

 In a synchronous grid all the generators must run at the same frequency, and must stay very nearly in phase with each other and the grid.
 Generation and consumption must be balanced across the entire grid, because energy is consumed as it is produced.
 For rotating generators, a local governor regulates the driving torque, maintaining almost constant rotation speed as loading changes.
 Energy is stored in the immediate short term by the rotational kinetic energy of the generators.

 Although the speed is kept largely constant, small deviations from the nominal system frequency are very important in regulating individual generators and are used as a way of assessing the equilibrium of the grid as a whole.
-When the grid is lightly loaded the grid frequency runs above the nominal frequency, and this is taken as an indication by Automatic Generation Control (AGC) systems across the network that generators should reduce their output.
+When the grid is lightly loaded the grid frequency runs above the nominal frequency, and this is taken as an indication by Automatic generation control (AGC) systems across the network that generators should reduce their output.
 Conversely, when the grid is heavily loaded, the frequency naturally slows, and governors adjust their generators so that more power is output (droop speed control).
 When generators have identical droop speed control settings it ensures that multiple parallel generators with the same settings share load in proportion to their rating.

 In addition, there's often central control, which can change the parameters of the AGC systems over timescales of a minute or longer to further adjust the regional network flows and the operating frequency of the grid.

 For timekeeping purposes, the nominal frequency will be allowed to vary in the short term, but is adjusted to prevent line-operated clocks from gaining or losing significant time over the course of a whole 24 hour period.

-Neighbouring grids that aren't directly connected are almost always out-of-phase with each other.
+Neighbouring grids that are not directly connected are almost always out-of-phase with each other.
 Instead, high-voltage direct current lines or variable-frequency transformers are used, which allow two out-of-phase synchronous grids to share power.